josespinal/consultas-dgii-php/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability, please send a message throught GitHub or open an Issue.
+If you discover a security vulnerability, please send a message through GitHub or open an Issue.
 All security vulnerabilities will be promptly addressed.

 ## License